Peergos/Peergos/README.md

  - encrypted files are duplicated locally, using erasure codes, into multiple fragments to distribute to the network

 6.0 Incentives
  - Amount of storage individuals are allowed to use is the amount they donate divided by the replication ratio.
-This amount takes a week of > 70% uptime to be usable, and will decrease if donated storage is ever online for less than 70% in the previous month (as measured by the network)
+This amount takes a week of > 70% up-time to be usable, and will decrease if donated storage is ever online for less than 70% in the previous month (as measured by the network)

 7.0 Repair after node disappearance
  - User's client is responsible for ensuring enough fragments of their files remain (another incentive to stay online)